FacetInteractive/mautic-k8s/README.md

 ## CI-CD

-This project uses .gitlabci for  Continuous Integration and Deployment.
+This project uses `.gitlab-ci.yml` for  Continuous Integration and Deployment.
 There are four stages in the pipeline.

 ### Environment Variables

-The below variables are updated in the Gitlab variables and not as part of `.gitlabci.yml` as these are sensitive.
+The below variables are updated in the GitLab variables and not as part of `.gitlab-ci.yml` as these are sensitive.
 These can be updated by going to the Repository --> LeftPane --> Settings --> CI/CD --> Variables

 | Variable                         |                             Description